 Understand Background Research

-The first step is to look for the target category—hit marketplaces, such as Design Cuts.
-Seek for best sellers and what makes them stand out.
+The first step is to look for the target category—hit marketplaces, such as Design Cuts, and seek out the best sellers.
 Understand their winning formula and what makes them the best.
-Find out what the quality bar is and how it varies within those different products.
+Find out what the quality is and how it varies within those different products.
 Think about your work in terms of the quality bar.

-Create a product that could sell in Design Cuts because they only take the top percent of products from the marketplace and the top 1% of designers to work with.
-So try and fit the quality bar to that level.
+Create a product that could sell in Design Cuts because they only take the top percent of products and designers to work with.
 Look at the scope of the product.
 Find the differences in features and functionality between the best sellers and other products.
-Immerse yourself in your marketplace and category.
-Get to know the inside.
-Understand what products are people asking for and track people on social media.
+Understand what products people are asking for and track people on social media.
 Seek an opportunity to elevate it further.

 Find Leading Designers

-A great way to find leading designers is to follow them up on social media and look for opportunities to engage with them.
+A great way to find leading designers is to follow them on social media and look for opportunities to engage with them.
 Build relationships with them.
-Engage with them about the work they do and about their products.
-Wait for an opportunity to turn your way.
-For example, Lisa Glen's offers free live sessions on Design Cuts.
 Find a learning hub, watch some of the top designer’s sessions, and learn how to level up your work.

 Understand Product Opportunity

 Look for the talent in demand.
 Seek a unique element that will help in selling your product.
 Target all three of those things with a product opportunity.
 Search for marketplaces and see if the product is in demand.
 For example, Design Cuts' marketing department suggested a market demand for an art deco product when Matt reached out to them.
 There's always an opportunity to release a product, especially if its scope seems minimal.

 Understand Product Research

 Once you know which product to create, go back to the marketplace and compare your product with the best product in the marketplace.
 Understand what makes your product special.
-Find an opportunity to elevate those products above and beyond the competition.
+Find an opportunity to elevate your product above and beyond the competition.

-For example, despite having tons of deco products, Julia’s pack serves the best in the market.
-When Matt compared the product in the marketplace, he realized that the colorways option was missing an element in deco.
+For example, despite having tons of deco products, Julia’s pack was the best in the market.
+When Matt compared the product in the marketplace, he realized that the colorways option was missing.
 Most of the deco products were black and gold.
-The marketplace was also not strong on patents.
+The marketplace was also not strong on patterns.

-The market also lacked creator elements which made Julia’s pack stand out.
-Making it easier and quicker for anyone to edit files and switch elements to make a cohesive invite.
+The market also lacked creator elements, which made Julia’s pack stand out.

 Pro tip: Go the extra mile to make the consumers happy.